Something went wrong

 15.6M1.1M

-With 664,748,714.28 gallons of fuel oil delivered to Queens houses last winter, the Queens community depends on its 3967 oil companies to keep warm throughout the winter.
-Oil delivery can be summed up in two steps: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
+With 664,748,714.28 gallons of oil delivered to Queens households the last heating season, the Queens community depends on its 3967 oil companies to keep warm throughout the winter.
+Oil delivery is a two step process: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
 In the case of Queens, two of the closest terminals are Sprague in Bridgeport, CT and N.h.term in New Haven, CT.
-Then, the truck delivers the number two heating oil to homes and businesses throughout Queens and the surrounding region.
+Then, the truck delivers the fuel oil to residences and companies throughout Queens and the surrounding area.